 In our numerical experiments we do not identify tearing modes, although filamentary plasmoid-like structures are present.
-Visual inspection shows, however, that the filling factor of these is small.
+Visual inspection shows, however, that their filling factor is small.
 Sheared flows, on the other hand, are present around and within the whole current sheet.
-As the field lines reconnect, the $\vec{v} \times \vec{B} + \vec{E}$ force increases, accelerating the plasma and creating the current sheet.
-This process is, in three dimensions, patchy and bursty.
+As the field lines reconnect, the Lorentz force increases, accelerating plasma and creating the current sheet.
+This process is patchy and bursty in 3D.
 Therefore, the accelerated flows are strongly sheared.
-The statistical importance of these burst flows is large, as already shown in the previous work \citep{Kowal_etal:2017}, as we compared the velocity anisotropy of reconnecting events to that of decaying turbulence without the reversed field.
-Kelvin--Helmholtz instability due to the sheared velocities in reconnecting layers has already been conjectured as possible origin of turbulence by \cite{Beresnyak:2013}.
+The statistical importance of these burst flows is large, as already shown in our previous work \citep{Kowal_etal:2017}, as we compared the velocity anisotropy of reconnecting events to that of decaying turbulence without the reversed field.
+The Kelvin--Helmholtz instability due to the sheared velocities in reconnecting layers has already been conjectured as possible origin of turbulence by \cite{Beresnyak:2013}.
 In \cite{Kowal_etal:2017}, we provided the solid evidence for the self-generated turbulence driven by the velocity shear.
 Here we perform a proper analysis of the growth-rates of such instabilities.

 Velocity shear is a global process that occurs in regular magnetized and unmagnetized fluids.
 The nonlinear evolution of the related instabilities, such as Kelvin--Helmholtz instability, is known to be one of the main contributors to the energy transfer between wave modes, i.e., the energy cascade.
 If the energy cascade in reconnection layers is led by similar mechanisms, it is straightforward to understand why the statistics observed resemble those of Kolmogorov-like turbulence, and Goldreich--Sridhar anisotropy scaling.
 In other words, our claim is that the turbulent onset and cascade in reconnection is not different to those found in regular MHD and hydrodynamic systems.